disease-maps/disease-maps.github.io/pages/projects/vignette_3.md

 permalink: /isd-vig3/
 ---

-# Step-by-step guide to reproduce the applications

-<h2 id="genetic1"></h2>

-## SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab.
+# Step-by-step guide to reproduce the application *"SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab"*

 ### 1. Obtaining the genetic variant data